-- A 2001 study from Creighton University found that soda-drinkers lose large amounts of calcium after consuming the beverage.
+- A 2001 study from Creighton University found that drinking soda causes the loss of large amounts of calcium.

-- Women generally begin to lose bone density after age 35 and women and men both have a higher risk for calcium depletion after age 50.
+- Women tend to lose bone density at age 35, women and men are both at risk for calcium depletion after age 50.

-- Toxic metal and radiation exposure increases calcium needs.
+- Toxic metal and radiation exposure increases the need for calcium.

-- Calcium deficiency can lead to bone diseases such as osteoporosis.
+- Calcium deficiency can lead to bone diseases.

 - Prescription drugs, including antidepressants and birth control, are notorious for lowering calcium levels.

 - Postmenopausal women lose from 3%-5% of their bone mass every year.

-- Chemotherapy negatively impacts many of the minerals in the body, especially calcium levels.
+- Chemotherapy negatively impacts minerals levels in the body, especially calcium.

-- Extreme calcium deficiency can lead to humped spines, scoliosis, rounded shoulders and a reduction in overall height.
+- Extreme calcium deficiency can lead to humped spines, scoliosis, rounded shoulders and a reduction in height.

 What are the Health Benefits of IntraCal™?

 - Provides superior calcium in an ultra absorbable form.

-- Calcium orotate is more effective than all conventional calcium salts
+- Calcium orotate is more effective than other calcium salts.

-- Contains magnesium orotate to assist absorption, regulate the nervous system, and support heart health
+- Contains magnesium orotate to promote absorption and support the nervous system and heart health.

 - Contains no GMO's, toxins, or gluten!
 Vegan safe!

 We Asked Our Customers What They Like About IntraCal™